1901 Dime Value Checker: Errors List, “O”, “S” & No Mint Mark Worth

 2. Off-Center Strike

-Off-center strikes on Barber dimes are among the rarest mechanical errors from this era, largely because quality control was stricter during this period than collectors might assume.
-The error occurs when the planchet is not properly centered in the collar before the dies engage, leaving a blank crescent on one side while the design is displaced toward the opposite edge.
-The most collectible examples are those where the full date remains legible despite the misalignment — a critical value factor that separates a numismatically significant piece from an interesting curiosity.
+Off-center Barber dimes are genuinely scarce.
+Quality control was tighter than you might expect in this era.
+The error happens when the planchet isn’t centered in the collar before striking, leaving a blank crescent on one side with the design pushed toward the opposite edge.
+The key for value: can you still read the full date?
+That’s what separates a numismatically significant piece from a curiosity.

-Pricing scales directly with the degree of misalignment and the visibility of the date.
-Off-center Barber dimes that are modestly struck off-center while retaining the full date can command $300 to $500 or higher at auction, with more dramatic examples reaching $2,000 to $5,000 at major auction houses.
-Condition matters here in a different way than for regular strikes: the off-center zone itself — the unstruck crescent — should show clean, unworked metal rather than the filing or smoothing that characterizes post-mint alterations.
-Authentication by PCGS or NGC is strongly recommended before any significant purchase, as genuine off-center Barber dimes are frequently confused with damaged coins.
+Modest off-center strikes with a full date can bring $300 to $500 at auction.
+More dramatic examples reach $2,000 to $5,000 at major houses.
+Check the unstruck crescent — it should show clean, unworked metal, not filing or smoothing that would indicate post-mint damage.
+PCGS or NGC authentication is strongly recommended before buying, since genuine off-center Barber dimes are often confused with damaged coins.

 3. Clipped Planchet

-A clipped planchet error occurs when the blanking punch overlaps a previously punched hole in the metal strip, cutting away a curved segment of the planchet before it is struck.
-The result is a coin with a smooth concave curve where the rim should be — a shape that cannot be replicated by post-mint damage, which tends to leave jagged or rough edges instead.
-On genuine clips, the design elements adjacent to the missing area also show characteristic weakness, a phenomenon known as the Blakesley effect, caused by reduced metal flow at the point of the clip during striking.
+A clipped planchet happens when the blanking punch overlaps a previously punched hole in the metal strip, shearing off a curved section before striking.
+You get a coin with a smooth concave curve where the rim should be — a shape that post-mint damage can’t replicate, since damage leaves jagged or rough edges instead.
+On genuine clips, look for the Blakesley effect: design weakness directly opposite the clip, caused by reduced metal flow during striking.

-Barber dimes with small clips of around 5 to 10 percent typically sell for $30 to $75 in circulated grades, while larger clips of 15 to 25 percent can bring $100 to $200 depending on condition and visual appeal.
-Dramatic clips showing 40 percent or more missing while retaining the full date can command $300 to $500 or higher at auction.
-The key evaluative criteria are the size of the clip, the clarity of the Blakesley effect, and the overall preservation of the struck design.
-As with off-center strikes, third-party certification is the most reliable way to confirm authenticity and maximize realized value.
+Small clips around 5 to 10 percent sell for $30 to $75 in circulated grades.
+Larger clips of 15 to 25 percent bring $100 to $200.
+Dramatic clips of 40 percent or more with a full date can hit $300 to $500 or higher.
+Third-party certification is the safest way to confirm authenticity and get full value.

 Where to Sell Your 1901 Dime?